Share This Article

 3. Take a walk along the Scioto Mile

 The Scioto Mile is one of the most romantic spots in Columbus.
 Hear me out.
 It’s got killer views of the city, there is a fancy promenade you can walk along, and when the weather is nice, there are tons of free events taking place.
 That’s a win-win-win, people.
 Fair warning, parking can be a challenge, so, find the best place to park here.

 4. Catch up over coffee

 In my opinion, there’s nowhere better to go on a date than an awesome coffee shop.
 Unlike crowded bars, you can take your time over coffee.
 It’s also great if your date night is actually a morning or afternoon date.
-My personal obsession right now is Mission Coffee Co. in the Short North, but there are tons of amazing independent coffee shops to chose from.
-This date isn’t free, but it’s definitely under $15.
+There are tons of amazing independent coffee shops to chose from in the city and although this date isn’t free, but it’s definitely under $15.